Absentee Ballot Information

 The legislation passed by a vote of the people in November of 2018 allows ALL REGISTERED VOTERS to vote early!
 Print your Absentee Ballot Application below.
 Applications must be received by 5:00 p.m. on the Friday before the election for mailing.
 Absentee Ballots can be issued on the day prior to the election until 4:00 p.m., but the elector must request the ballot in person at City Hall on that day.

 If you would like to receive an absentee ballot for a given election, please fill out the Absentee Ballot Application, and return it to the City of Burton, Attention City Clerk, 4303 S. Center Road, Burton, MI 48519.
 Or you can request a Absentee Ballot Application by calling 810-743-1500 Ext 1402 or 1403.
 Yes, you may drop your application or ballot in our

-NEW DRIVE-UP Absentee Drop box in the main entrance parking lot at City Hall 24 hours a day, 7 days a week.
+DRIVE-UP Absentee Drop box located in the main entrance parking lot at City Hall 24 hours a day, 7 days a week.